-David and Rebecca had grown into, and slowly out of, their converted Junior Four apartment on East 69th Street.
-Their son, Harrison, was fast becoming a toddler, and they were expecting their second, their daughter Sara, in a few months.
+David and Sarah had grown into, and slowly out of, their converted Junior Four apartment on East 69th Street.
+Their son, Harrison, was fast becoming a toddler, and they were expecting their second, their daughter Olivia, in a few months.
 They aspired to find a three bedroom co-op in their neighborhood that would accommodate the expanding needs of an active family of four.

 After a few near misses, including passing on an overbid sponsor sale on East 86th, we introduced an estate condition three bedroom apartment at a prime co-op on East 76th.
 The home’s long-time owner was a renowned cookbook author who had perfected her recipes in its windowed kitchen.
 It was perfect.
 We pursued the home aggressively, leapfrogging an existing cash offer through decisive terms and a direct personal appeal to the seller.
 Our offer was accepted, financing and board approval followed, and the timing of our closing allowed our clients to proceed with a renovation in an expedient manner.